cheesegrits/filament-google-maps/README.md

     }
 ```

-See the parent component code for further methods and variables you can override.
+See the parent component code for further methods and variables you can override, like changing or removing the icon
+or making the map section collapsible.

 ### Map Table Widget